Wellness Resources

 Veteran Affairs Health Care, or call (877)-222-8387

 Post-9/11 Military2VA (M2VA) Case Management Program.
-Every VA medical center has a specialized Post-9/11 Military2VA (M2VA) team ready to welcome you as you transition from service member to Veteran.
-Your Post-9/11 M2VA team will assist you, your family, and caregivers in navigating the VA health care system and support you in achieving your health and wellness goals.
+Every VA medical center has a Post-9/11 M2VA team to help you transition from service member to Veteran.
+They assist you, your family, and caregivers in navigating VA health care and achieving wellness goals.

 VA National Caregiver Support Line – 1-855-260-3274.
 This is a toll-free number for caregivers, family members, friends, Veterans, and community partners to contact for information related to caregiving and available supports and services.